-According to ENTSO-E's CBA methodology, the KPIs have been grouped in 3 distinctive categories, i.e., Benefits, Costs and Residuals, based on which type of impact each KPI can quantify.
+According to ENTSO-E's CBA methodology, the KPIs have been grouped in three distinctive categories, i.e., Benefits, Costs and Residuals, based on which type of impact each KPI can quantify.
 Each UC of the IANOS project is linked to specific KPIs that quantify the business impact of the interventions.
 The KPIs that will be used as the outcome of the Energy Planning & Transition Decision Support suite, will be computed using the functionalities of the components that constitute the suite.
 Specific description is provided in Chapter 2 of this deliverable.
-Figure 6 provides the position of the CBA component in the suite, and how it uses the outcome of the rest components, i.e., the calculated KPIs values, in order to conduct CBA for the IANOS solutions.
-The benefits column represents the categories, as identified in the ENTSO-E's CBA methodology.
-During the prevalidation and refinement activities of the IEPT tool (related to task 3.4), a crosschecking process will be conducted to provide a list of specific benefits for each UC, updating the illustrated ones.
+Figure 10 provides the position of the CBA component in the suite and the way it uses the outcome of the rest components, i.e., the calculated KPIs values, in order to conduct a CBA for the IANOS solutions.
+The benefits, costs and residual impacts columns include the specific categories that were identified during the prevalidation and refinement activities of the IEPT tool (related to task 3.4), where a cross-checking process was conducted to provide a list of specific monetizable KPIs for each UC.

 The following chapters of this deliverable contain an extended description of the functionalities of the modules that are responsible for the KPIs calculation.
 Table 15 includes the KPIs list that contains the ones that will be used in the context of IEPT suite.
 The relation of those KPIs with the CBA methodology is presented in the last column of the Table.
-The role of the CBA component is to convert into monetary gains (if possible) all the impacts of those benefits for each UC, and to provide a holistic tool for investment planning for the different stakeholders.
-In case a benefit/residual cannot be directly converted into monetary gains, a scaler is introduced in order to provide an auxiliary tool to the decision-makers by showcasing the improvements/ positive impact that a specific IANOS intervention will make.
+The role of the CBA component is to convert into monetary gains (if possible) all the impacts of those benefits for each UC and to provide a holistic tool for investment planning for the different stakeholders.
+In case a benefit/residual impact cannot be directly converted into monetary gains, a scaler is introduced in order to provide an auxiliary tool to the decision-makers by showcasing the improvements/positive impacts that a specific IANOS intervention will make.

-Figure 6: Position of the CBA component in the IEPT suite and its interconnection with the rest components.
+Figure 10: Position of the CBA component in the IEPT suite and its interconnection with the rest components.